SpyderXIV/abstract-data-types-group-repo/task.md

 ## Instructions
 1. Complete the ADT Google form (googleForm.md file)

+Your job is to set up the methods for each ADT, making sure each method follows the behavior described in [ADT Operations](#adt-operations).
+Don't forget to pass a parameter when calling methods that need them to provide an accurate result!
+Use [this page](https://www.w3schools.com/js/js_array_methods.asp) explaining all Javascript Array methods if you are unfamiliar with how to manipulate data in a JS Array.

 2. Create a Stack class with the following methods:

     - push(item) – adds an item to the top